Skip Navigation or Skip to Content

 We want everyone who comes to our museums to enjoy their time with us and make the most of their visit.

-• Many of the games within this exhibition may be inaccessible for visitors with certain health conditions or impairments.
-If you have specific requirements, please contact us at info@nms.ac.uk for details.
+While many of the games within this exhibition are playable by people with disabilities or access needs, some may be inaccessible for visitors with certain disabilities/access needs.
+See below for further information, or if you have specific requirements or questions, please contact us at info@nms.ac.uk for details.

 • There is level access to the Museum via the main doors to the Entrance Hall on Chambers Street and the Tower entrance at the corner of Chambers Street and George IV Bridge.